 - You don’t have a technical understanding of the requirements of the position you’re trying to fill.

-- You have to compete with far larger companies (that have greater resources) for specialists in a narrow talent pool.
+- Your small business has to compete with far larger companies (that have greater resources) for specialists in a narrow talent pool.

-- You and your current staff are too overwhelmed with the demands of growing your business to add the additional tasks involved in recruiting and hiring.
+- Your current staff and you are too overwhelmed with the demands of growing your business to add the additional tasks involved in recruiting and hiring.

 - You’re not really sure where to look for the talent you need or how to attract the right individuals.

-- You’ve had difficulty in the past filling positions, possibly because you moved too slowly.
+- If your small business had difficulty in the past filling similar type positions, possibly because you moved too slowly.

 Maybe you’ve scouted a few recruiting agencies, and you’ve decided you’ll do your own recruiting.
 The agencies you’ve talked to seem to be charging exorbitant fees while providing little value.
 They’re just pushing resumes across your desk, they seem out of touch with what you need, and they keep suggesting people who are clearly not a good cultural fit with your company.